5 Secrets That Chick-fil-A Employees Know That You Should Too

 You Can Order Off-Menu Without Feeling Guilty

 You need not feel guilty for asking for some customizations to your Chick-fil-A order.
-According to the employee who posted on Reddit, you can mix any milkshake flavors and you can add oreo bits to any milkshake you create.
+According to an employee who posted on Reddit, you can mix any milkshake flavors and you can add oreo bits to any milkshake you create.
 Another option: Make your morning chicken biscuit have a little kick to it by asking for the spicy chicken.
 Customizing your order is even easier when you order through the Chick-fil-A app, which will give you an idea of what requests are really within reason—and which ones are not.